Stephen King and the Psychology of Fear

 Anglo Saxon era/Old English/Beowulf

 Anglo Saxon era background information located in student- issued textbook; use the table of contents to locate page numbers for this section or visit the web resources page on my website.

 This file has several documents: Beowulf

-Background handout (all classes), Old English Period handout (all classes), Hero's Traits Reader's Log chart, Writing a Boast assignment.
+Background handout (Periods 2 and 3), Old English Period handout (Periods 2 and 3), Hero's Traits Reader's Log chart, Writing a Boast assignment.
 The Hero chart that is part of this file is not the one I am using this semester.
 Please see me for the Hero Chart graphic organizer that's part of this unit.
-Periods 2 and 3 have a 4- block graphic organizer related to the epic hero's characteristics and Period 3 have a graphic organizer with 8 or 9 characteristics of the epic hero.
-Please see me for both of these if you misplace yours.
+Periods 2 and 3 have a 4- block graphic organizer related to the epic hero's characteristics.
+Please see me for this.

 Anglo Saxon era and Beowulf project: see me for this